 This year's Summit will focus on key challenges and solutions for investing in Africa.
 How can some of the continent's brightest ideas shape the future of Africa?
 To what extent are challenges in Africa embedded in a global interdependent system?

-During the Summit, you will attend captivating panel dicussions and keynote speeches on various topics related to Africa’s economical growth.
+During the Summit, you will attend captivating panel dicussions and keynote speeches on various topics related to Investments in Africa.

 Moreover, workshops held by inspiring African success stories will show you the realities of the African business environment, with both challenges and future prospects.
 Networking events will also take place to create dialog with these leading entrepreneurs and academics.